hauptmedia/cloudconfig/README.md

 ## Available features & config options

+### private-repository

+Add support for private docker repositories

+* `cluster[private-repository][insecure-addr]` `node[private-repository][insecure-addr]` -
+If the private registry supports only HTTP or HTTPS with an unknown CA certificate specfiy it's address here.
+CIDR notations are also allowed.

 ### timezone
 * `cluster[timezone] `node[timezone]` - Set the timezone to the specified string on a cluster wide or node level